You are here

 - Add a tagline, “Go Rebels!”

-- Change the color of the plate lettering from blue to black (that blue, although an official color, led to some visual confusion considering UNR’s school colors)
+- Change the color of the plate lettering from blue to black (that blue, although an official color for Nevada's plates, led to some visual confusion considering UNR’s school colors)

 A Challenge Is Issued

 The first Rebel to cross the stage at a UNLV's first commencement was Jon Cobain, '64 BS Business Administration, who built a successful career in mergers and acquisitions.
-He has committed to match the initial $25 donation collected by the Nevada DMV for each new UNLV license plate registered, up to 4,000 license plates over the next two years.
-Because of Cobain's gift, the license plate fund will grow significantly.
+To encourage more alumni and friends to join the program, he matched the initial $25 donation collected by the Nevada DMV for each new UNLV license plate registered between 2015-17.
+Because of Cobain's gift, the license plate fund grew — providing nine new scholarship awards for UNLV students.

 If you live in Nevada and would like a UNLV license plate, learn more about it on the UNLV plate program website.